jengelhart0/csci3081_flashphoto/doc/iter2_designdocument.md

 ### 1.2 Design Justification

   In order to robustly implement convolution and pixel-independent filters, our design attempts to balance efficient development with maintainability and object-orientation.
 We went with a somewhat lightweight filter class hierarchy.
 We could have created a more verbose class structure in two ways: 1) we could have had a subclass for each type of ConvolutionFilter, each of which would have 'had a' kernel specific to that filter, and 2) we could have had a NonConvolutionFilter extending Filter, from which all of our non-convolution filters would have inherited.
 The first alternative would have potentially simplified our namespacing and data access, as we could have more easily centralized some specificities of our kernel data and behavior in a specific filter class.
 The second would have given us a more 'balanced', symmetric inheritance tree.
 We instead chose the class relationship structure described above because it provided a number of advantages we deem more important.
 First and foremost, it allows us to build out new filters more efficiently, because there is less class-building overhead for each new filter we want to create.
 Furthermore, we did not find evidence that an additional class layer for specific `ConvolutionFilter`s (e.g., a `MotionBlur` class) would have provided functional opportunities not afforded by our specific `Kernel` subclasses.
 We also determined that the possibility of using specific `ConvolutionFilter` subclasses, including only a single `Kernel`, and implementing all unique filter behavior and data in the inheriting `ConvolutionFilter` class would have limited us.
 The main limitation is that the filter behavior becomes harder to generalize and thus thwarts code reuse.
 For example, the `Blur` tool utilizes a kernel with the same logic as the blur convolution filter.
 We were able to create a number of `BlurKernel`s for the `Blur` tool with our approach, whereas trading a `BlurFilter` for a `BlurKernel` would have likely meant rewriting the logic the blurring logic for the `Blur` tool.

   While we tried to choose a design that is flexible to allow for future filter/tool developments with minimal wasted effort and refactoring, we acknowledge that choosing to forego specific ConvolutionFilter subclasses in favor of Kernel subclasses might limit the variety of convolution-based filters that are easily implementable in the future.
 If a proposed filter is different enough that it requires a different set of data members, we could have created more work for ourselves.
 This is a tradeoff we are willing to accept, given the number of advantages enumerated above.

 ## 2  Design Question Two
 > One common software feature included in this iteration is the undo/redo mechanic, where any modification to the canvas can be reversed, and then optionally re-applied.
 > First, in the **Design Description** section below, describe the design you developed to address this challenge.
 Second, in the **Design Justification** section below present the most compelling argument you can for why this design is justified.
 Note that our expectation is that you will need to discuss the pros (and maybe cons) of your final design as compared to alternative designs that you discussed in your group in order to make a strong case for justifying your design.

 ### 2.1 Design Description
+   Not part of the two-person group requirements.
 ### 2.2 Design Justification
+   Not part of the two-person group requirements.

 ## 3  Design Question Three
 > A new developer on your team must add a new filter to FlashPhoto.
 This filter is called  _Invert._ This filter performs the following conversion to all pixels in the canvas: